slsa-framework/slsa/README.md

 ![slsa0](images/slsa-0.svg)

 Initially the Docker image is SLSA 0.
-There is no provenance and no policy.
+There is no provenance.
 It is difficult to determine who built the artifact and what sources and dependencies were used.

 The diagram shows that the (mutable) locator `curlimages/curl:7.72.0` points to (immutable) artifact `sha256:3c3ff…`.